MISTLab/CAPRICORN/README.md

 ### Download the sequence
 In order to compute the ground truth score, and to understand the constellation and verify their validity by checking the RGB frames, you need to download the `fr3/long_office_household` sequence of the TUM-RGBD dataset here: <https://vision.in.tum.de/data/datasets/rgbd-dataset/download>

 Once you have downloaded the compressed file, you can extract it and place the folder in the `data` directory.
-You can now check and compare the provided constellation as well as the results to the RGB frames of the sequence.
+You can now check and compare the provided constellations to the RGB frames of the sequence and make sense of the results.

 ## Simulate and compute loop closures